 But what about your bags?

-Below we’ll explain all you need to know when it comes to easyJet hand luggage, including bringing liquids and food on-board, and checked baggage sizes and weights.
+Let us explain all you need to know when it comes to easyJet hand luggage, including liquids and food, and then get you ready to fly with their checked baggage sizes, weights, and associated fees.

 easyJet Hand Luggage Allowance

-Infants and children that do not have their own seat and travel on the parent’s lap do not have a hand luggage allowance so their items must be stored in the adult’s bag.
+Infants and children that do not have their own seat and travel on their parent’s lap do not have a hand luggage allowance so their items must be stored in the adult’s bag.

 easyJet Hand Luggage – Liquids

-- You must take the bag out of your hand luggage to show at the security check at the airport.
+- All liquids must be presented at the security check at the airport.

 easyJet Hand Luggage – Food